Using WordPress as a Headless CMS

-A coupled content management system can be a pain to scale up, and the ability is often limited to begin with.
+A coupled content management system can be a pain to scale up, and the ability is often limited, to begin with.
 Headless systems can be scaled up quickly, however.
-Since they’re hyper-focused on API from the beginning, the response to new user needs is lightning fast and overall unrivaled.
+Since they’re hyper-focused on API from the beginning, the response to new user needs is lightning fast and overall unrivalled.

 Want to keep business information safe and provide greater security for your user’s personal information?
 A headless CMS makes this simpler by keeping the front and back ends of your website separate.
 This leaves all information at a lower risk from third-party applications.

 While using WordPress as a headless CMS offers numerous benefits, there are potential issues in everything.
 A few of the possible downsides are detailed below.
 Keep in mind, that this list isn’t all-inclusive, and other downsides exist.